The Ins and Outs of Paying Taxes in Costa Rica

 The fee for corporations goes up every year as the salary of a judicial administrator is increased.
 Also note that this tax was found to be unconstitutional by the Costa Rica Supreme Court and was done away with in 2016.
 However, the legislature is trying to reinstate it by simply rewriting the law so it can pass the courts.
 As of 2024, the Costa Rica corporation tax is still required to be paid.

-For more information, check out our guide to property taxes in Costa Rica.
+For more information, check out our guide to owning property in Costa Rica.

 Sales Tax in Costa Rica